kamalrajp/tech-interview-handbook/front-end/interview-questions.md

 `doctype` is an abbreviation for document type.
 It is a declaration used in HTML5 to distinguish between a standards-compliant parsing mode and a quirks parsing mode.
 Hence its presence tells the browser to parse and render the webpage in standards mode.

-Moral of the story, just add `<!DOCTYPE html>` to the start of your page.
+Moral of the story - just add `<!DOCTYPE html>` at the start of your page.

 ###### References